confidential-computing/governance/terminology/common-terminology.md

 4. confidential VM: a virtual machine that is executed inside a hardware-based, attested TEE, whereby code and data within the entire VM image is protected from the hypervisor and the host operating system, as well as from other confidential VMs and any hosting environment in the TEE.

+In the above definitions, a hosting environment may include a portion that runs inside a TEE but that is shared among multiple confidential libraries, processes, containers, or VMs.
+In such a case, use of the confidential term implies an additional layer of isolation by which the confidential code and data is protected even against the shared hosting environment within the overall TEE instance.
+For example, there may be nested isolation boundaries in use.

+When the confidential portion of code is a portion of a larger package, such as a confidential library contained within an overall VM image, we use the proposition "with", as in a "VM with a confidential library", as opposed to a "confidential VM" which requires the entire VM image to execute inside a TEE.

+When a confidential portion of code includes multiple packages that can be installed separately, but do not have security isolation between then, we use the proposition "in", as in "a process in a confidential VM".

 ## Isolation Methodologies